 Test Preparation and Re-Testing Procedure

-It is incumbent upon students to prepare fully before taking the North Carolina, Diagnostic, Assessment and Placement (NC-DAP), (formerly ACCUPLACER) the college’s placement assessment tool.
+It is incumbent upon students to prepare fully before taking the North Carolina Diagnostic Assessment and Placement (NC-DAP)/Accuplacer, the college’s placement assessment tool.
 NC-DAP tests have very high reliability and validity.
 To assist students in preparing, study materials are available at placement test review.
 Students will find the sample questions helpful in understanding test formats.

 - Students may only take the placement test once in a five year period with the following exceptions:

 - Applicants for competitive allied health curricula may take the test once each year during the competition period.

 - Students who tested at local high schools may test when applying for admission to the College.

 - Students granted approval to retake the test by the Chair of Developmental Studies, Director of Student Advising and Support Services, or Vice-President for Student Services.

 Placement testing is a valuable tool in ensuring that students are enrolled in courses that support student success.
 Lack of preparation for the assessment may result in additional cost and time for classes.